It's Great to Be Young (1956 film)

-It's Great to Be Young is a 1956 musical Technicolor comedy film about a school music teacher, starring Cecil Parker and John Mills.
+It's Great to Be Young is a 1956 British Technicolor musical comedy film directed by Cyril Frankel and starring Cecil Parker and John Mills.
+It was written by Ted Willis.
+The story concerns an inspirational school music teacher.
+Although the movie was very successful it has been described as "almost forgotten" today.

 Plot

-Mr Dingle (John Mills) seeks to interest his pupils in music in order to enjoy life, while the new strict headmaster, Mr Frome (Cecil Parker),believes Dingle is ruining the children's traditional education.
+Mr Dingle seeks to interest his pupils in music in order to enjoy life, while the new strict headmaster, Mr Frome, believes Dingle is ruining the children's traditional education.

 Mr Dingle's pupils come up with a way to raise money by playing to crowds in the street and persuade him to help them.
 When this fails they decide to jazz it up and bring in some younger kids to help.
 This initiative is a success and, with the help of one of the pupil's parents, they are able to buy new musical instruments.
 The total cost, £200, is to be paid in instalments of £2.10s. per week which Dingle personally signs for.

 However, when Mr Dingle ends up on the front page of the local newspaper, the headmaster locks the instruments up.
 The pupils manage to get them out of the locked cupboards, rehearse and put them back without anyone noticing.